johnwmillr/LyricsGenius/docs/src/other_guides.rst

 Request Errors
 --------------
-The package will raise all HTTP and timeout erros using the ``HTTPError`` and ``Timeout`` classes of the ``requests`` package.
+The package will raise all HTTP and timeout errors using the ``HTTPError`` and ``Timeout`` classes of the ``requests`` package.
 Whenever an HTTP error is raised, proper description of the error will be printed to